-Exception: Square and Octagon Loops (Aresti Aerobatic Catalogue numbers 7.4.3 thru 7.4.6) are not complete until their final horizontal line is drawn.
+Exception: Square and Octagon Loops (Aresti Aerobatic Catalogue numbers 7.4.3 thru 7.4.6) have special criteria for the final line; see the Family-Specific Grading Critera.

+26.1.9 Judges must base deductions solely on the criteria specified in this rule book.

+26.2 Zeros

-- 26.1.9 Judges must base deductions solely on the criteria specified in this rule book. - 26.2 Zeros - 26.2.1 There are two types of zeros.
-The correct one to mark on the score sheet depends on the judge's reason for giving the zero: - a) Numeric Zeros.
+- 26.2.1 There are two types of zeros.
+The correct one to mark on the Scoresheet depends on the judge's reason for giving the zero: - a) Numeric Zeros.
 The figure is basically correct but contains one or more errors that cause the grade to fall to zero by accumulation of downgrades.
 Judges shall record a numeric zero with the mark "0.0". - b) Hard Zero.
 The figure is so incorrect, according to the rules below, it cannot be subject to grading at all.
 Judges shall record a Hard Zero with the mark "HZ". - 26.2.2 The judge must state the reason for the zero, regardless of type, in the Remarks column. - 26.2.3 If a figure could be given either zero, Hard Zero (HZ) takes precedence over numeric zero (0.0).